Gandi Sulistiyanto

 Gandi Sulistiyanto Soeherman (born February 13, 1960) is a businessperson, an Indonesian diplomat, and former Managing Director of Sinar Mas Group.
-He serves as the Indonesia Ambassador to South Korea.
+He served as the Indonesian Ambassador to South Korea from 2021 to 2023.

-Personal life
+Early life and education

 Sulistiyanto was born in Pekalongan, Central Java.
 He is the eldest of six children from a farming family.
 He received an undergraduate degree from Diponegoro University, Semarang.

 Under the care of his grandparents, Sulistiyanto went through high school and college while working and entrepreneurship in order to help pay for his younger siblings' education.
 His professional career began after studying at Diponegoro University – which also brought him together with Susi Ardhani, his life partner.

 Career

 The first ten years of his career took place at an automotive company, which is now known as Astra International, then continued to Sinar Mas by joining one of its companies, PT Asuransi Jiwa Eka Life (now known as Sinar Mas MSIG Life) in 1992.

 Having experienced various assignments and positions in a number of Sinar Mas business pillars, in 2001 he was trusted to become the Managing Director of Sinar Mas, with the initial challenge of leading the Sinar Mas Debt Restructuring Task Force Team, which at that time amounted to USD13.5 billion, the impact of the Asian financial crisis in 1998.

-He has served as Managing Director of Sinar Mas from 2001 to 2021.
+He has served as Managing Director of Sinar Mas from 2001.